Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 It became a centre for textiles and shoemaking until the early 1900s.
 The ex-largest insurance company, Aviva, or Norwich Union, was established in the 16th century and then proceeded to go global.

-> Norwich was relatively isolated until the railway arrived in 1846.
+> NorwichIt was relatively isolated until the railway arrived in 1846.
 It was faster to go to Amsterdam by boat than travel to London.

 Since then, it has had a complete revolution.
 Norwich is now the eighth most prosperous shopping location in the UK, with old-fashioned industrial buildings and factories being redeveloped and gentrified into new places such as Riverside, Castle Quarter, and Chantry Place.
 And definitely *not* Anglia Square.